Overview

 | NRCS TR-55 | Curve number method, AMC II assumption |

-Where a regional council publishes its own stormwater code (e.g. Christchurch Waterways Wetlands and Drainage Guide), Flood Reports for that region default to the local standard.
+Where a regional council publishes its own stormwater code (e.g. Christchurch Waterways Wetlands and Drainage Guide), site-specific assessments for that region default to the local standard.

 Limitations